Anant-1/ImagePedia---FaceRecognition-/README.md

 Framework->
 flask

-Run the app.py file after that choose the photo of any celebrity, sportsperson, politician and this app recognizes his/her face with the help of machine learning and then shows the his/her breif introduction, tweets, songs, movies
+Run the app.py file after that choose the photo of any celebrity, sportsperson, politician and this app recognizes his/her face with the help of machine learning and then shows the his/her brief introduction, tweets, songs, movies